FP&A Salary Guide Based on Experience

 Is FP&A tough?

-FP&A senior management will typically have the toughest and most stressful position on the team.
+FP&A senior management will typically have the most demanding and most stressful position on the team.

 However, each member of the FP&A team is well compensated, which can make those stressful periods easier to manage.

-While FP&A roles can be stressful at times, they aren’t considered as demanding or stressful compared to notoriously stressful careers such as investment banking.
+While FP&A roles can be stressful sometimes, they aren’t considered as demanding or stressful as notoriously stressful careers such as investment banking.

 Does FP&A pay better than accounting?

 FP&A typically pays better than technical accounting jobs.
-However, a large percentage of FP&A analysts are in fact CPAs.
+However, a large percentage of FP&A analysts are, in fact, CPAs and have some experience in accounting as well.

 Is FP&A well paid?

-Yes, FP&A jobs are considered well paying with a high average base salary.
-The opportunity to work on exciting projects and the prospect of career advancements are other notable benefits.
+Yes, FP&A jobs are considered well-paying, with a high average base salary.
+Other notable benefits include the opportunity to work on exciting projects and the prospect of career advancement.

-In addition, FP&A roles will often lead to corporate development or corporate finance roles.
+FP&A roles will also often lead to corporate development or corporate finance roles.

 Do you need CFA for FP&A?